zp9763/GoGoal/pull_request_template.md

   - [ ] Indentation
   - [ ] New line

-If all the above items are confirmed, you are ready to go!
+If all of the above items are checked off, you are ready to go!